-Situated in southeastern Kansas, the Walnut River has its source in two forks which rise in the northern part of Butler County.
-Cole and Durechon Creeks unite at a point about a mile southwest of the village of Chelsea to form the waterway, which was known in the past as the “Little Verdigris River.”
+Situated in southeastern Kansas, the Walnut River has its source in two forks that rise in the northern part of Butler County.
+Cole and Durechon Creeks unite about a mile southwest of the old village of Chelsea to form the waterway, known in the past as the “Little Verdigris River.”

 It flows in a southwest direction past the cities of Eldorado, Augusta, and Winfield before making a turn almost due south and emptying into the Arkansas River south of Arkansas City in Cowley County.
-The river has a number of small tributaries, the most prominent of which are the Whitewater River on the west and the Little Walnut and Rock Creeks on the east.
+The river has several small tributaries, the most prominent of which are the Whitewater River on the west and the Little Walnut and Rock Creeks on the east.

-The river is approximately 121 miles in length, making its way through the Flint Hills region of Kansas.
-Upstream of El Dorado, a U.S. Army Corps of Engineers dam causes the river to form El Dorado Lake, along which, a Kansas state park has been designated.
+The river is approximately 121 miles long, making its way through the Flint Hills region of Kansas.
+Upstream of El Dorado, a U.S. Army Corps of Engineers dam causes the river to form El Dorado Lake, along which a Kansas state park has been designated.

 Compiled by ©Kathy Alexander/Legends of Kansas, updated February 2023.